-Today I’m happy to share an update on our blog about the James Webb Space Telescope.
-Six months ago, leading up to the launch, we wondered whether the amazing feat of engineering would be successful.
+Today I’m happy to share an update on our blog about the James Webb Space Telescope (JWST).
+Eight months ago, leading up to the launch, we wondered whether the amazing feat of engineering would be successful.
+Then, we released an update in April 2022 when the first test image returned crystal clear and inspiring.
+Now, we had to share an update highlighting the first mission-related images NASA released this week!

 To be successful, the telescope launched into space folded up.
 Then, it had to slowly unfold and align to incredibly fine specifications!

-James Webb telescope launched about a million miles into space in December of this year, 2021.
+James Webb telescope launched about a million miles into space in December of 2021.

 So much could have gone wrong!